aimms/aimms-eo/README.md

  && rm -rf /var/cache
 ```

-# Connecting with external databases with For AIMMS versions prior to AIMMS 24:
+# Connecting with external databases for AIMMS versions prior to AIMMS 24:
 Below are listed some usefull Dockerfile snippets for further specializing your docker image to use AIMMS in combination with ODBC database drivers.

 ## MySQL